 ERASMUS+ Study Mobility Grant 2021/2022 for Winter and Spring Term

 Within the Erasmus+ Key Action 1 – Mobility of Individuals, opportunities are provided for students to undertake a study period abroad at a Higher Education Institution awarded with an Erasmus Charter for Higher Education and having signed an inter-institutional agreement with CEU before the mobility takes place.
-The receiving institution must be located in an Erasmus+ Program Country.
-Please, consult the list of current partner universities by Departments: https://acro.ceu.edu/erasmus-bilateral-agreements-department
+The receiving institution must be located in an Erasmus+ Program Country*.
+Please, consult the list of current partner universities by Departments

-CEU students may spend 1 or 2 semesters or terms at a partner university under the Erasmus+ Study Mobility Program.
+CEU students may spend 1 semester or term at a partner university under the Erasmus+ Study Mobility Program.
 Students receive a grant, which is a contribution to travel and the cost of living and studying in another country.
 Students are selected for an Erasmus+ Study Mobility on the basis of academic ability and the relevance of the proposed study plan to their studies at CEU.
 Participants are exempted to pay tuition at the host university in the Erasmus+ Study Mobility Program.
 Small fees for insurance or student union membership may still apply.
 In case the student pays a Tuition fee at CEU, this must be continued during the Erasmus+ participation.

 Application deadline: SEPTEMBER 30, 2021